Estimate Time5 min

 Roth 401(k) income limits

-Unlike Roth IRAs, Roth 401(k)s do not have any income limits.
-Regardless of how much you earn, you can contribute to a Roth 401(k), if your employer offers one.
+Unlike Roth IRAs, Roth 401(k)s don't have any income limits.
+Regardless of how much you earn, you can contribute to a Roth 401(k) if your employer offers one.

 What happens if you contribute too much to your Roth 401(k)?

 Contributing more than your allowable amount to a Roth 401(k) may trigger additional income tax liabilities if the excess deferral amount and investment earnings are not distributed by April 15 following the close of the calendar year during which the excess deferral was made.
-If you wait to withdraw excess contributions after April 15 or after you file your taxes for that contribution year, you may be on the hook for that early withdrawal penalty.
-If distributed later, the earnings are taxed twice.
-They are taxed once for the year you contributed, and taxed a second time when the deferrals are ultimately distributed from the plan.
+If you wait to withdraw excess contributions after April 15 or after you file your taxes for that contribution year, you may be subject to double taxation—once for the year you contributed and a second time when the deferrals and attributable earnings are ultimately distributed from the plan.

 401(k) plans typically have guardrails in place to keep you from contributing more than you're supposed to.
 But double-check your contribution amounts to make sure you won't exceed the limit, especially if you recently changed jobs or have multiple 401(k) plans.
 If you accidentally contributed too much to your Roth 401(k), it's a smart idea to reach out to a tax professional for guidance on how to best remove those excess contributions.